 Students who worked in a lab outside of the department will need to submit a BIO 199X petition in addition to their summer research petition, unless an approved BIO 199X petition for work in the same lab is already on file.
 The forms must be signed by their research PI and major advisor.
 Once approved, students will register in BIO 199X.

-10-page paper (1.5 spaced).
+10-page paper (1.5 spaced, excluding references).
 Please note that the 10 page paper is required regardless of how many units you request and is NOT prorated for shorter projects.
 The paper must be appropriately referenced and organized as follows with the headings shown below:

 Your Name and Title of Project